Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/basic-istream-class.md

 ### <a name="parameters"></a>Parametry

-`Ch` Znak pro vrátit zpět do datového proudu.
+*Ch* znak převést zpět do datového proudu.

 ### <a name="return-value"></a>Návratová hodnota